 Excellent verbal and written communication skills.
 Public speaking, non-profit communication management experience strongly preferred.

-Proficient use of information management software including MS Word, MS Excel, e-Tapestry
+Proficient use of information management software including donor management software, MS Excel, e-Tapestry

 Demonstrated ability to engage and communicate effectively (oral and written) and develop relationships with people from all walks of life from both inside and outside the organization